stashingco/sound-categories/README.md

 include("dev.stashy:sound-categories:${project.soundcategories_version}")
 ```

+Then add the mod version to your gradle.properties.
 Make sure to `include()` to embed the library into your mod, as otherwise the user will have to download
 it separately.

 ## Adding a category